maxboeck/mxb-jekyll/_posts/the-hurricane-web/2018-09-16-hurricane-web.md

 ## Less is More

-Text-only sites like these are usually treated as an <abbr title="Minimum Viable Prototype">MVP</abbr> of sorts.
+Text-only sites like these are usually treated as a <abbr title="Minimum Viable Prototype">MVP</abbr> of sorts.
 A slimmed-down version of the real site, specifically for emergencies.

 I'd argue though that in some aspects, they are actually better than the original.
 Think about it- that simple NPR site gets a lot of points right: